 All three of these technologies use active (battery assisted) tags, which allow them to reaching distances of over 65 feet (20 meters) and can relay sensor information back along with their unique identification.
-This makes them ideal for situations other technologies cannot meet requirements.
+This makes them ideal for situations where other technologies cannot meet the requirements.
 One such example would be in transit tracking of a shipment for temperature, tampering or g-force.
 The reader can then be integrated with GPS allowing the entire shipment to be tracked much more cost effectively than GPS tracking each container individually.

 433 MHz will make up the bulk of this page due to it's significantly longer range, and more refined feature set thanks to it's much longer lifetime.